lefilament/odoo_docker/README.md

 docker pull remifilament/odoo:10.0
 ```

-It can also serve as base for deployments as described in this [GitHub repo still to be created](https://github.com/lefilament/)
+It can also serve as base for deployments as described in this [Ansible role](https://github.com/lefilament/ansible_role_odoo_docker)

 # Credits